ovh/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 ```
 > [!primary]
 >
-We must to change the ```HWADDR``` field with the current Mac address of the second network phisycal interface of our server.
+We must to change the ```HWADDR``` field with the current Mac address of the second network physical interface of our server.
 >

 #### Step 2: Add the IP gateway route and the IP rule